Cosmogenic photon and neutrino fluxes in the Auger era: Cosmogenic neutrinos

 A recent study by Romero-Wolf \& Ave~\cite{romerowolf2018a} estimate the cosmogenic neutrino flux using bayesian methods to infer the best-fit parameters, obtaining $E_\nu ^2 \Phi_\nu \sim 10^{-11} \; \text{GeV} \, \text{cm}^{-2} \, \text{s}^{-1} \, \text{sr}^{-1}$, which is roughly consistent with our results.
 The actual best-fit parameters are, however, significantly different from ours.
 One reason for that is the fact that they consider a wider range of parameters.
 Also, they have used a more detailed source evolution model composed of three parts: the first grows with redshift, reaching a plateau at intermediate redshifts, and then exponentially decaying until it is completely suppressed, vaguely resembling our scenarios for AGN, SFR, and GRB.
 Neverthless, by enforcing that the density of sources increase with redshift between redshifts $z=0$ and $z_1 > 0$, the overall behaviour of a negative source evolution is not properly captured.
 As a consequence, the mean source evolution is necessarily positive and the best-fit spectral index is shifted towards lower values, as shown in Fig.~\ref{fig:bestFitParameters}.
 Although a negative injection spectral index would significantly decrease the flux of cosmogenic neutrinos, this is compensated by the source evolution assumptions made by the authors of Ref.~\cite{romerowolf2018a}.
 Therefore, it is consistent that their best-fit result lies within the uncertainty band shown in Fig.~\ref{fig:cosmogenicNeutrinos}.

 ANITA-I~\cite{anita2016a} has reported a possible upcoming event with $E = (6 \pm 4) \times 10^{17} \; \text{eV}$.
-This could be be a genuine ultra-high energy event, but it defies conventional explanations as the $\nu_\tau$ would be absorbed by the ice.
-In this case, a beyond Standard Model (BSM) explanation would be required to justify its detection.
+This could be a genuine ultra-high energy event, but neither Auger nor IceCube have detected similar events, as it would be expected from a diffuse flux.
+Another possibility is a transient event.
+Because the $\nu_\tau$ would be absorbed by the ice, this event defies conventional explanations, leaving room for a beyond Standard Model (BSM) explanation to justify its detection~\cite{romerowolf2017a}.

 Results by ANITA-III~\cite{anita2018a} provide evidence for a possible event with energy $E > 10^{19} \; \text{eV}$.
 Although compatible with the background, the hypothesis that the observed event is a genuine UHE neutrino withstood further scrutiny.
 In light of the relatively low cosmogenic neutrino fluxes we have computed, if the ANITA-III event is genuinely of astrophysical origin, then it should stem from a luminous neutrino source greatly exceeding the flux of cosmogenic neutrinos.
 Another possibility is to invoke a BSM explanation to justify its detection, similarly to the possible event detected by ANITA-I.